codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 ## Creating tests

 1. See [this example](https://github.com/mutexkid/android-studio-robolectric-example/blob/master/app/src/test/java/com/example/joshskeen/myapplication/MyActivityTest.java).
-Note that your test needs to be annotated with `RoboelectricGradleTestRunner`.
+Note that your test needs to be annotated with `RobolectricGradleTestRunner`.
 You also need to annotate the `BuildConfig.class`, which should be created during a Gradle run.
   ```java

      RunWith(RobolectricGradleTestRunner.class)
      @Config(constants = BuildConfig.class)
      public class MyActivityTest {
   ```
-The [Roboelectric guide](http://robolectric.org/writing-a-test/) is also a useful resource.
+The [Robolectric guide](http://robolectric.org/writing-a-test/) is also a useful resource.
 Each of your tests must contain an `@Test` annotation.

 2. If you intend to create mock network responses, you will need to place them inside the `src/test/resources/` directory.
 You can reference these files by using `getResourceAsStream()` (note the backslash is needed in the front):